regal-rahul/quote-library/README.md

 ## Features

-- This Quote library is a classic combination of 1500+ diffrent types of Quotes.
+- This Quote library is a classic combination of 1500+ different types of Quotes.
 - Random Quote - It can be used to generate a random Quote from the collection.
 - Quote by Author - You can find Quote by specifying Author name.
 - Quote by Keyword - You can find Quote by any particular keyword.